Habs coach Roger Grillo battles cancer - Dose.ca

 – Canadiens Montréal (@CanadiensMTL) November 8, 2025

-Grillo joined the Habs at the end of 2024, and has since been working with the Habs as a bench coach.
+Grillo joined the Habs at the end of 2024, and has since been working with the Habs as a bench coach, meaning he's not behind the bench.

-He represented a very solid addition to surround and help the coaching staff.

 On behalf of the entire DLC team, we send him all our support at this difficult time.